Stubeans/Compilers/README.md

 : PLEASE READ THE FOLLOWING :

 Project 3 is currently being worked on.
 At the moment, a semi-normal, hopefully correct AST is produced.
 A Limited Symbol table is also produced.
-However, Scope/Type checking is not implemented correctly yet.
+Scope/Type checking being worked on now.

+Using Pro2cases.txt to test Scope/Type checking